 1. Strength exercises

 Legs.
 Squatting-type exercises are ideal for your snowboarding preparation because they very closely replicate the actions and movements that you will employ on the slopes.
-Start by simply squatting without using additional weights and, as your legs become stronger, add more weight by using a barbell or dumbbells.
+Start by simply squatting without using additional weights and, as your legs become stronger, add more weight by using a squat rack barbell placed on the shoulders, or if you really are just starting out, then why not try the smith machine for extra support until you are comfortable with doing standing free weights.

 Core.
-There are numerous core exercises that you can do to strengthen this important area, but one of the most effective is an exercise called ‘the plank’.
+There are numerous core exercises that you can do to strengthen this important area, but one of the most effective is an exercise called ‘the plank’, because it burns fat simply by holding the full extended position.
 To do this exercise, lie face down on the floor with your arms bent at 90 degrees and tucked close to your sides, with your elbows directly under your shoulders and your hands pointing ahead.
 Push up until you are solely supporting your body on your forearms and toes, and are holding a rigid, flat, ‘plank-type’ position.

 2. Cardiovascular exercises